2025-05-10 8:00 to 17:00, your local time

 Discussion - Dermoscopy for everyone by IDS

-Aimilios Lallas (MD, MSc, PhD), Giuseppe Argenziano (), John Paoli (null)
+Aimilios Lallas (MD, MSc, PhD), Giuseppe Argenziano (), John Paoli (MD)

 Dermoscopy in Facial lesions: Inflammatory dermatoses of the face